History & Background

 - Reduced local side effects.
 The oral version causes less scalp irritation, redness, scaling, and itching and less hair dryness and breakage compared to the topical.

 - Affordable.
 Oral medication is generally cheaper than topical treatments.

 Side effects of oral minoxidil for hair loss

 Just like with any medication, there are potential side effects which include the following among many others:

 - Increased hair shedding.
 Similar to topical minoxidil, there can be increased hair shedding when starting the medication for up to 3 months.

 - Excess facial and body hair.
-You can see the thickening or increased hair growth on the face and body.
+You can see the thickening of the hair or increased hair growth on the face and body.

 - Reduced blood pressure.
 The medication can drop your blood pressure, especially at higher doses.
 This can lead to symptoms like dizziness and increased heart rate.

 - Rare serious side effects.
 There are rare but possible serious side effects including fluid retention, cardiac problems, and swelling around the heart or in the lungs.
 It is important to look out for any side effects including swelling of the body, swelling of the hands or feet, fatigue, increased or irregular heart rate, shortness of breath, cough, chest pain, or any other side effects.

 - Temporary solution.
 Your hair will stop growing once you discontinue taking minoxidil.
 This is also true of topical minoxidil and many other hair growth treatments including other medications, red light therapy, and many growth factor-based treatments.

 It is important to only use minoxidil under the care of a physician experienced with using this medication.
 They will counsel you on if minoxidil is an appropriate choice in your case based on your hair and other medical conditions and medications.
 Always seek immediate medical attention if you develop any of the above side effects or any other symptoms.